Looking for creative ways to tell the story of Esther to kids?

 Heroes: the Bible Trivia Game is developed by the Seventh-day Adventist Church in coordination with Hope Channel International, Inc.

 It introduces you to the Bible characters portrayed as “heroes” whose inspiring stories have lessons to learn from.
-But ultimately, it leads you to find hope and restoration in Jesus, the ultimate Superhero.
+But ultimately, it leads you to finding hope and restoration in Jesus, the ultimate Superhero.

 How does it work?

-The game walks you through the journey of various Bible characters from Genesis to Revelation.
+The game walks you through the lives of various Bible characters from Genesis to Revelation.

-The game consists of 12 questions.
-These questions range from easy to difficult while the game progresses.
+Each round consists of 12 questions ranging from easy to difficult as the game progresses.

 To help you answer difficult questions, you can buy special effects named after the heroes themselves.
 For instance, the Daniel Effect reveals the Bible verse that leads you to the correct answer.

 What’s more exciting is that you can challenge your family and friends.
-Just share with them the link to the game.
-Then, they can play with you.
+Just share with them the link to the game and they can play with you in multiplayer mode.

 What Have You Learned From This Article?

-What do you think of these ten tips to make Esther’s story appealing to your kids?
+Do you have other ideas of telling Esther’s story to your kids?

-To learn about Esther in the Bible, subscribe to Heroes: The Bible Trivia Game, read her story on our hero page, catch her in our Bible study course, and download our game on Google Play and App Store.
+To learn about Esther, subscribe to Heroes: The Bible Trivia Game, read her story on our hero page, catch her in our Bible study course, and download our game on Google Play and App Store.